-Shelley L. Birdsong is Assistant Professor of Religious Studies at North Central College.
+Shelley L. Birdsong is Associate Professor of Religious Studies at North Central College.
 As a biblical scholar, Dr. Birdsong's research often centers on biblical characters and the plurality of the sacred scriptures.
 Dr. Birdsong's major works include The Last King(s) of Judah (2017) and Partners with God: Theological and Critical Readings of the Bible in Honor of Marvin A. Sweeney (2017).
 More recently, Dr. Birdsong has used feminist criticism and gender theory to problematize portrayals of biblical characters including women who have theophanic experiences and the weeping woman from Timnah (Judges 14).
 The next major project on the horizon is a commentary on the book of Judges for Smyth & Helwys.

 The Last King(s) of Judah: Zedekiah and Sedekias in the Hebrew and Old Greek Versions of Jeremiah 37(44):1-40(47):6.
 FAT II Series.
 Tübingen: Mohr Siebeck, 2017.

 Co-editor, Serge Frolov.
 Partners with God: Theological and Critical Readings of the Bible in Honor of Marvin A. Sweeney.
 Claremont, CA: Claremont Press, 2017.

 Co-writer, Marvin A. Sweeney.
 "Jeremiah."
 Oxford Bibliographies Online.
 2021.